STRAN90/Milestone-project-2/README.md

 Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.

-[Tinypng](https://tinypng.com) - Online site to reduce the file size of your WEBP, JPEG and PNG files.
+[Favicon Converter](https://favicon.io/favicon-converter/) - Online site to convert the file type of WEBP, JPEG and PNG files into favicon files.

 ## Testing